Photo by Toa Heftiba on Unsplash

 When to register your business name

-So what’s a legal entity name?
+What is a legal entity name?

-For example if you have set up a company called Example Pty Ltd but you are using the business name Bob’s Car Repairs, you’ll need to register the business name Bob’s Car Repairs.
+For example, if you set up a company called Example Pty Ltd but use the business name Bob’s Car Repairs for ding business, you need to register the business name Bob’s Car Repairs.
 Bob’s Car Repairs is your legal entity name.

-What about unregistered trading names?
+Unregistered trading names?

 A trading name is an unregistered name that businesses could use before the introduction of the National Business Names Register on 28 May 2012.